PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Today I read an interesting article about how to choose a ML model. https://www.datasciencecentral.com/profiles/blogs/how-to-choose-a-machine-learning-model-some-guidelines

-**Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with list comprenhension.
+**Thoughts :** I am also continuing with the challenges of #sg_python_community, this time with list comprehension.
 I am excited because in a few hours Study Jam begins

 ## Day 87 : March 6 , 2021 | Study Jam 2.0
 **Today's Progress :** Today is a great day.
 More than 10 hours participating in the wonderful activities of Study Jam 2.0